Live Life Bigger and Better in Texas

 From wide-open spaces to breathtaking skyline views to some of the most dynamic cultural, culinary and recreational opportunities, Texas truly has it all.

 “Night and day.”
 That’s how one CEO described the difference between Silicon Valley and his new Texas headquarters.
 In Texas, employers and workers alike enjoy low taxes, low housing costs and high-quality education options coupled with a vast range of recreational opportunities.
 That’s why Texas cities, large and small, continue to attract a diverse group of millennials, families and entrepreneurs.
-With plenty of cultural experiences at museums, restaurants, music venues and more across the state, we truly do have something for everyone — whether you’re looking for a rural oasis or busy city lifestyle.
+With plenty of cultural offerings at museums, restaurants, music venues and more across the state, we truly do have something for everyone — whether you’re looking for a rural oasis or busy city lifestyle.
 There’s simply no place in the world that’s quite like Texas.

 - Culture & Recreation

-A Vibrant Cultural and Recreational Landscape
+A Vibrant Landscape

 From delicious international cuisine to exciting live music to authentic rodeos, Texas has it all.